BabylonJS/Documentation/content/snippets/gamelets/Geodesic_Math.md

 ## Overview

 In this design we restrict both polyhedra to ones built from an icosahedron base.
-A Geodesic polyhedron is built from a number of isosceles triangles.
+A Geodesic polyhedron is built from a number of equilateral triangles.
 A Goldberg polyhedron is the dual of a Geodesic one and vice versa.
 A dual of a polyhedron swaps faces for vertices and vertices for faces.

 ![Dual](/img/snippets/geo1.png)
 Fig 1 Icosahedron and its Dual

-The simplest class of Geodesic polyhedra splits each face of an icosahedron into isosceles triangles.
+The simplest class of Geodesic polyhedra splits each face of an icosahedron into equilateral triangles.

 ![Geodesic](/img/snippets/geo2.png)
 Fig 2 Geodesic Polyhedron